Biden got it right: The 2020 race is about the soul of the nation.

 Joe Biden adopted this as his catchphrase when he entered the campaign.
 But whether he were in the race or not, this shorthand would have aptly framed the contest.
 Since moving into the White House, Donald Trump, the first reality-show president, has debased the country with his bigotry, divisiveness, and demagoguery.
 And to make literally everything worse, his brazen incompetence, willful ignorance, and pathological narcissism shaped an inept response to a national disaster that has resulted in over 230,000 American deaths and widespread economic calamity affecting millions.
 The driving question of 2020 had to be: would the voters of the United States accept this?
 What would it say about the country if they did?

 Trump has been a power-abusing, corruption-embracing, mean-spirited, racist president who has sought to inflame partisan anger and anxiety.
-His has ruled by resentment.
+He has ruled by resentment.
 He has governed by grievance.
 He has whipped up hatred.
 He has lied constantly and excessively.
 He has exhausted the country.
 His list of offenses can and does full entire books.
 Our individual memories are insufficient to hold the full catalogue of outrages.
 Praising the “very fine people” at a white supremacist rally.
 Attacking journalists as the “enemy of the people.”
 Aiding and abetting Vladimir Putin’s attack on American democracy.
 Retweeting a “white power” video.
 Pardoning accused or convicted war criminals.
 Encouraging violence.
 Inciting fear.
 (Hordes of immigrants, Antifa, BLM protesters, low-income folk—take your pick—are invading the suburbs!)
 Promoting nepotism.
 Exploiting and personally profiting from government service.
 Covering up conflicts of interest.
 Trashing transparency and avoiding accountability.
 Violating the Constitution (see the emoluments clause).
 Demanding the arrest of political foes.
 Obstructing investigations.
 Undermining the legitimacy of elections.

 None of this has anything to do with policy.
 But Trump has also committed cruel acts of governance.
 His administration has been trying to yank health insurance from millions of Americans, including those with pre-existing conditions.
 He passed a tax cut that favored the well-heeled and shafted middle- and lower-income Americans.
 He ripped up significant environmental safeguards and reversed steps to counter actions necessary to address climate change and its awful consequences.
 He praised and palled around with corrupt autocrats and murderous dictators.
 (He protected Saudi Crown Prince Mohammad bin Salman after MBS was accused of orchestrating the murder of Washington Post columnist Jamal Khashoggi.)
 He tried to impose a ban on Muslim travelers to the United States.
 He attempted to remove protections afforded to the Dreamers, rendering them susceptible to deportation.
 He separated families, placed children in cages, and orphaned hundreds.
 Other presidents have adopted conservative and misguided stances.
 Trump does not stand out in this regard.
 But his unending war on decency and democratic norms—coupled with his affinity for authoritarianism—places him in a category apart from other chief executives.
 In this way, Trump is a threat to the American experiment, as deeply imperfect as it has been.